Orange County Pedestrian Accident Lawyers

 While there are any number of reasons a car or other motor vehicle could injure a pedestrian, there are some common causes.
 More than 90 percent of pedestrian accidents occur on sunny days, and seniors and children are the most likely to be affected.
 This is because cars and other vehicles tend to become more careless in summer months, and they may not always be looking out for slower pedestrians.

 Careless and negligent motorists often cause pedestrian accidents by:

 - Using alcohol and driving under the influence

 - Distracted driving, either by texting or using the phone

 - Failing to use appropriate headlights at night

-Our Orange County pedestrian accident attorneys have recovered more than $500 million in settlements and verdicts over the years, and we promise to uncover every stone in the pursuit of justice.
-We know how debilitating your injuries can be, and with almost 40 years of combined legal experience, we can fight on your behalf.
+Our pedestrian accident lawyers in Orange County have recovered more than $500 million in settlements and verdicts.
+We uncover every stone in the pursuit of justice.
+We know how debilitating your injuries can be, and with almost 40 years of combined legal experience, our firm can fight on your behalf.

 Get in touch with our pedestrian accident attorneys in Orange County to discuss your options in a FREE initial consultation.
 You can reach us at (949) 565-4281.